xrdocs/multicast/_tutorials/mldp-flex-algo-fa.md

 ## SR Flex-Algo (FA)

 SR FLex-Algo is a complement solution for SRTE that adds new Prefix-Segments with specific optimization objective and constraints such as:
-- minimize igp-metric or delay or te-metric
+- minimize igp-metric or delay or te-metric.
-- avoid SRLG or affinity
+- avoid SRLG or affinity.

 It makes it possible to define different constraints and segment the network in multiple parts which results in a network which is defined by different segments.
-Also it leverages SRTE benefits of simplicity and automation such as
+Also it leverages SRTE benefits of simplicity and automation such as:
-- Automated sub-50msec FRR (TILFA)
+- Automated sub-50msec FRR (TILFA).
-- On-Demand Policy (ODN)
+- On-Demand Policy (ODN).
-- Automated Steering (AS)
+- Automated Steering (AS).

 ## FA + Unicast

 FA gives the ability to segment the network into different planes.

 In the following example there are 3 groups of nodes:
-1. Nodes 0 and 9 participate to Algo0, Algo128 and Algo129
+1. Nodes 0 and 9 participate to Algo0, Algo128 and Algo129.
-2. Nodes 1/2/3/4 participate to Algo0 and Algo128
+2. Nodes 1/2/3/4 participate to Algo0 and Algo128.
-3. Nodes 5/6/7/8 participate to Algo0 and Algo129
+3. Nodes 5/6/7/8 participate to Algo0 and Algo129.

 It provides a virtual segmentation of the network with 2 planes, one green and one red.
 Each node must advertise which FA it belongs to.